wp-plugins/listify-xml-csv-listings-import/readme.txt

 Aside from making your import easier and simpler, the Listify Add-On will fully support your theme’s various image galleries and file attachments as well as allow you to easily import location data.

 == Changelog ==

+= 1.0.4 =
+* Fix bug for galleries with more than two images

 = 1.0.3 =
 * Improve video imports